Dr Jana Matthews | 4 minute read | Succession Planning Pt 1: Creating success in succession planning.

-Why do I need a plan?
+Why do I need a succession plan?

-Although much has been written about succession planning in large corporations, it is equally important for entrepreneurial companies and family businesses.
+While much has been written about succession planning in large corporations, it is equally important for entrepreneurial companies and family businesses.
 Without a succession plan, leaders put their companies at risk when they leave, move to another position, or retire.

 Why bother if it’s my company, and I don’t plan to leave?

 Some founders think of the company as an extension of themselves and cannot fathom why they would need to undertake succession planning.
 They think that they and the company are one.
 And they “plan to run the company for as long as it’s fun.”
 Apparently, these founders don’t understand that the company is a separate legal entity with its own ABN.
 As shareholders/directors they are responsible for acting in good faith and doing what’s in the best interest of the company.
 None of us knows how long we’re going to live.
 Or when the trials and tribulations of running a company are no longer “fun”.
 So planning for “life after the founder” is definitely in the best interest of the company.